 For historical data about NPPA officers, visit the Past National Officers page.

 The President and Vice President are elected in January by the Board of Directors, and they serve one-year terms.

 The Secretary and Treasurer are elected in January by the Board of Directors, and they serve two-year terms.
 The Secretary is elected in odd-numbered years, and the Treasurer is elected in even-numbered years.

-The Regional Chairs Representative is elected in April by the Regional Leaders and serves a one-year term.
+The Regional Chairs Representative is elected in the first quarter of the year by the Regional Leaders and serves a one-year term.

 A Student Delegate is appointed annually by the Student Committee Chair for a one-year term, directly representing student members.
 The Board's standing rules currently affords the student delegate voting priveleges.